zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-overview.md

 We do this, by building on top of existing Github functionality (organizations / repositories / workflows / apps / identity) - with backing PaaS services to handle scaling concerns.
 As we are positioning Zekt as a SaaS offering - we will mainly work with "pay-as-you-go" cost models + base fee for activating your repositories with Zekt.

+## What is orchestration?

+To use layment words - the need to handle "what should happen", "when scenario X occurs" - in a progrmatic consistent manor!

 ## Further reading

 - [zekt-dev-org](https://github.com/zekt-dev-org) - contains the public repositories we offer, example being the [zekt-docs](https://github.com/zekt-dev-org/zekt-docs) - this site!